smithharryh/smithharryh.github.io/projects/projects.markdown

 permalink: /projects/
 ---

 I have added some projects I have worked/am currently working on below.
+When I look back at old code/work I do cringe with horror, but it is also satisfying having a record so I haven't deleted or altered anything I've worked on.
 Take a look and get in touch with any questions.

 <h3>Ecofit Homes</h3>